 Looking for Wi-Fi?
-It’s available at the Main library and the Wilson Branch!
-All you need is a wireless device and a library card.
-Wireless access is also available on the Town Green!
+It’s available at the Main Library and the Wilson Branch!
+All you need is a mobile device and a library card.

-Right Click on your “Wireless Network Connection” icon and select “View Available Networks.”
-Click on the name of the library access point with the most green bars and click “Connect.”
+Navigate to your Wi-Fi Settings and choose “Library Public Wifi.”
 Your patron ID is your library card number.
 Don’t have a library card?
 See the staff.

 Any questions?
 Ask a staff member!